helm/charts/incubator/jenkins/README.md

 ## Persistence

 The Jenkins image stores persistence under `/var/jenkins_home` path of the container.
 A Persistent Volume Claim is used to keep the data across deployments.
-This is know to work in GCE, AWS, and minikube.
+This is known to work in GCE, AWS, and minikube.

 # Todo
-* Enable Docker-in-Docker or Docker-on-Docker support on the jenkins-slaves
+* Enable Docker-in-Docker or Docker-on-Docker support on the Jenkins agents